|

 father I had always hoped for show up today or would the father he

 had turned into appear instead?
-I expected the latter, but you
+I expected the worst, but you

-never know, maybe the man would come through.
+never know, maybe the man was good for his word.
 I recalled his

 solemn promise from six years ago.